SC

 • LLCs & S-Corps — lower taxable profit by recording all legitimate operating costs

-• Small business owners — understand your cost structure and find areas to cut spending
+• Small business owners — understand your cost structure and find areas to cut spending; tracking labor cost separately helps you see your biggest expense clearly

 • Remote employees — some unreimbursed costs may be claimable depending on your country